orstavik/JoiComponents/book/chapter7_style/Pattern1_this_style_is_not_my_style.md

 # Pattern: `this.style` is not *my* style

-The first thing a web component can do is to style itself.
+A web component can style itself.
 All HTML elements have their own default style.
 `<span>` elements are `display: inline` by default, `<div>` elements are `display: block`.
 `<b>` elements have `font-weight: bold` by default, `<li>` elements have a pseudo element `::before {content: bullet}`